EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 #### Michael Lewis

-- Wall street liked immigrant mortgages because they had good (but short) FICO scores.
+- Wall Street liked immigrant mortgages because they had good (but short) FICO scores.
 No  defaults when there were no loans.
 - Rating agencies analysts weren´t allowed to downgrade mortgages without their bosses' approval.
 - To win in financial markets, you either expose flaws in the system, or you go on a lucky run.
 - Thornwal Capital hired a statistics Ph.D. from Berkely but he quit after they asked him to analyze the pork belly market.
 He was a vegetarian and against capitalism, the pork thing pushed him over the edge.